USD 259 releases COVID-19 data for students for the first time

 WICHITA, Kan.
-(KSNW)- For the first time, USD 259 is releasing COVID-19 data for students.
+(KSNW) – For the first time, USD 259 is releasing COVID-19 data for students in the district.

 This comes a few weeks after the district started releasing data for employees.

-From September 18-September 24, four students who learn in-person and six students who learn remotely tested positive for COVID-19.
+From Sept.
+18-24, four students who learn in-person and six students who learn remotely tested positive for COVID-19.

 During that same time period, four employees tested positive, while a total of 162 are on quarantine.
 This is nearly 30 fewer quarantine cases than the week prior.